 A must-do Road Trip for anyone interested in American history!
-The Rev. Martin Luther King, Jr. and the American Civil Rights Struggles that shaped the world are highlighted in this tour.
+The Rev. Martin Luther King, Jr. and the American Civil Rights struggles that shaped the world are highlighted in this Tour.

-Leave the UK and arrive in Atlanta afternoon/evening.
 Drive to Alabama’s Capital City, Montgomery, and check into one of its many welcoming hotels.

 Walking along the downtown streets of Montgomery you will pass the Winters office building where the telegraph was sent to start the American Civil War.
-Also as you see, the fountain where slaves were auctioned to plantation owners.
-Turning the corner, the buildings still have that old southern charm but now house the museum dedicated to America ’s first country music superstar, Hank Williams.
+Also, you will see the fountain where slaves were auctioned to plantation owners.
+Turning the corner, the buildings still have that old Southern charm but now house the museum dedicated to America ’s first country music superstar, Hank Williams.
 At the end of the street is the Alabama River and the Harriott II, a riverboat name after the first steamship to make the trip up the Alabama River to Montgomery .

 You are now in Birmingham, Alabama's largest city, with a population of nearly 1 million.
 In the historic 4th Avenue area of downtown sits the Birmingham Civil Rights Institute, the 16th Street Baptist Church, where four children died in a bombing, and the Kelly Ingram Park where many freedom rallies took place.
 Look to the mountain ridge at the edge of downtown Birmingham.
 The 5 Points South is the dining centre of the town at one end of the 20th Street while a new entertainment district sits near the other end of this main downtown street.
 Other sites include Barber Motorsports Museum with the world's largest collection of motorcycles and the oldest baseball park in America, Rickwood Field.